lukaM19/CompSci308_SLogo_team05/README.md

       well as designed how and provided external api for communication with controller.
 I also wrote the tests for View.
     * wrote all the properties and css files in resource/slogo/view(Used in frontend)
+* **Ricky**-
+    * I worked on the Parser and the internal representation for the state of the turtles (what we called the Model).
+I wrote tests for both of these things.

 ### Resources Used